-A role of glucose tolerance could make the adaptor protein p66Shc a new target for cancer and diabetesFebruary 13th, 2014 in Medical research /
+A role of glucose tolerance could make the adaptor protein p66Shc a new target for cancer and diabetesFebruary 13, 2014 in Medicine & Health / Medical research

->

-> A protein that has been known until recently as part of a complex communications network within the cell also plays a direct role in regulating sugar metabolism, according to a new study published on-line in the journal Science Signaling (February 18, 2014).
+A protein that has been known until recently as part of a complex communications network within the cell also plays a direct role in regulating sugar metabolism, according to a new study published on-line in the journal Science Signaling (February 18, 2014).

 Cell growth and metabolism are tightly controlled processes in our cells.
 When these functions are disturbed, diseases such as cancer and diabetes occur.
 Mohamed Soliman, a PhD candidate at the Lunenfeld Tanenbaum Research Institute at Mount Sinai Hospital, found a unique role for the p66Shc adaptor protein in regulating glucose metabolism and cell growth.
 This report could lay the foundation for future studies to target adaptor proteins in cancer and diabetes therapy.